Explore the Icelandic Outdoors with Wapp

-The Wapp is a free app with a collection of GPS tracks for trekking in Iceland with various information on nature, history, folk tales and the environment in general.
-The tracks are combined with a detailed map and can be used online or downloaded beforehand to be used offline.
+The Wapp is a free app with a collection of GPS tracks for hiking, trekking or walking in Iceland with various information on nature, history, folk tales and the environment in general.
+The tracks are combined with a detailed map and are downloaded beforehand and used offline.

 Try our new variety of trails in Iceland equipped with the important safety measure of always knowing your location as the route progresses.